Skip to main content

 Optimizing Collection Systems Advanced Solutions for I&I Challenges in Rural Communities

 In today’s episode of Engineers for Communities, we delve into a pressing issue facing many rural municipalities: inflow and infiltration (I&I).
-I’m joined by R.H.
-Borden, who introduces remarkably simple, yet effective technology designed to tackle I&I challenges efficiently.
+I am joined by Kwin Peterson from R.H.
+Borden, who introduces remarkably simple yet effective technology designed to tackle I&I challenges efficiently in wastewater collection systems.
 This device, easily installed in manholes, offers a promising solution to accurately locate and address I&I issues within a matter of feet.